Who is Monster on The Masked Singer?

 Footballer Adebayo Akinfenwa is the identify on some viewers’ lips after watching Monster’s efficiency.

-The skilled striker has performed for Wycombe Wanderers since 2016 and is understood for his bodily power.
+The skilled striker has performed for Wycombe Wanderers since 2016 and is thought for his bodily energy.

-Some followers have come to this conclusion after Monster stated that he has “big arms”, subsequently hinting that he may very well be an athlete.
+Some followers have come to this conclusion after Monster stated that he has “big arms”, due to this fact hinting that he might be an athlete.

-#MaskedSinger if that’s not Adebayo Akinfenwa within the monster outfit I’ll be disenchanted
+#MaskedSinger if that’s not Adebayo Akinfenwa within the monster outfit I’ll be upset

 — Richard Monyei (@akaYEI) January 5, 2020